RIVM-bioinformatics/juno-amr/README.md

 * **Commissioned by:**      Maaike van den Beld

 ## About this project
-The Juno Antimicrobial Resistance(Juno AMR) pipeline is a pipeline that is used to automate [ResFinder](https://bitbucket.org/genomicepidemiology/resfinder/src/master/) and [PointFinder](https://bitbucket.org/genomicepidemiology/pointfinder/src/master/).The tools that are being used are created by [The Center For Genomic Epidemiology](https://www.genomicepidemiology.org/).
+The Juno Antimicrobial Resistance (Juno-AMR) pipeline is a pipeline that is used to automate [ResFinder](https://bitbucket.org/genomicepidemiology/resfinder/src/master/) and [PointFinder](https://bitbucket.org/genomicepidemiology/pointfinder/src/master/).The tools that are being used are created by [The Center For Genomic Epidemiology](https://www.genomicepidemiology.org/).
 These tools identify acquired genes and find chromosal mutations mediating antimicrobial resistance in DNA secuences of bacteria.
 This can be partial or total sequences.
 The output of both tools can be used for analysis and is also combined in four summary files for a quick overview of the most important results.

 ## Prerequisities
 * **Linux environment**